 Keep the text as short as possible.

-Since the placeholder won’t be visible anymore as soon as the user types, you should only use it on standalone input elements, not in groups of input elements such as forms.
+Since the placeholder will not be visible anymore as soon as the user types, you should only use it on standalone input elements, not in groups of input elements such as forms.